 It's All About the Ingredients

 When you only have two ingredients to work with, make sure they are the best.
-Look for large, juicy strawberries, and don't use any that are blemished.
-You should also ignore those that don't have a nice, even form or aren't ripe yet.
-It’s okay to be a berry snob—only good-looking strawberries make good looking chocolate-covered strawberries.
+Look for large, juicy strawberries and don't use any that are blemished.
+You should also ignore those that don't have a nice, even form or that aren't ripe yet.
+It’s okay to be a berry snob—only good-looking strawberries make good-looking chocolate-covered strawberries.
 And this is Valentine’s Day; it’s not a time to skimp on pretty.
 Try and find berries that still have a lot of leaves attached, too.
 Not only do bright, green leaves add a nice contrast of color, but the leaves also work well as a “handle” when you’re eating them.

 More important than a nice berry is some nice chocolate.
 You can use milk, white or dark chocolate, but make sure you opt for higher quality.
 The nicer the chocolate, the easier it will be to melt and the more smoothly it’ll cover your berries.
-Dark chocolate contains a minimum of 70% cocoa solids and is considered decadent — but you can let your taste buds decide which chocolate variety to choose.
+Dark chocolate contains a minimum of 70% cocoa solids and is considered the most decadent—but you can let your taste buds decide which variety to choose.
 You can use a bar of chocolate, broken into pieces, or chocolate chips.

 Time for a Dip

-If you want to change the flavor of your chocolate and really spice up a romantic evening, try adding a hint of chili powder to your chocolate.
+If you want to change the flavor of your chocolate and really spice up a romantic evening, try adding a hint of chili powder to the melted chocolate.
 The chili powder kicks it all up a notch and adds a touch of the unexpected for sure.
 Or try going in the opposite direction and dip your berries in melted frosting rather than chocolate.
 And if you’re looking to add a boozy punch, soak your berries in champagne before you begin the dipping process.